Week 1 – June 26-30

 Suspected Child Abuse

 As mandated reporters, Pinecrest staff members are legally obligated to report instances of suspected child abuse and neglect to Child Protective Services (CPS).
 Parental permission is not needed for the child to be interviewed by Child Protective Services staff.
-Parental permission is not needed to release information that relates to or documents concerns about abuse and neglect
+Parental permission is not needed to release information that relates to or documents concerns about abuse and neglect.

-Pinecrest School admits students of any sex, race, color, sexual orientation, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students in the school or camp.
+Pinecrest School admits students of any gender, race, color, sexual orientation, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students in the school or camp.

 Arrival and dismissal take place as usual if it is just sprinkling.
 If it is raining hard, camp staff may escort campers to and from the cars with umbrellas to keep campers as dry as possible.
 This may take longer than usual and patience is appreciated.
 Please be prepared to be flexible in bad weather situations.
 Safety is our number one concern.